maxsonBraunLab/rna_seq/README.md

 ## 3. Prepare your software environment(s)

-This pipeline relies on either the package manager [Conda](https://docs.conda.io/en/latest/) or the container platform [Singularity](https://apptainer.org/user-docs/master/) to create reproducible runtime environments.
+This pipeline relies on either the package manager [Conda](https://docs.conda.io/en/latest/) or the container platform [Singularity/Apptainer](https://apptainer.org/user-docs/master/) to create reproducible runtime environments.

 ### 1. Create an environment containing Snakemake

-To run the pipeline, we need a separate Conda environment with a clean install of SnakeMake - this environment can be used to invoke other maxsonBraunLab SnakeMake pipelines (including those that are containerized with Singularity), so we only need to install it once.
+To run the pipeline, we need a separate Conda environment with a clean install of SnakeMake - this environment can be used to invoke other maxsonBraunLab SnakeMake pipelines (including those that are containerized with Singularity/Apptainer), so we only need to install it once.

 If you do not have a Conda environment with Snakemake installed, please use one of the following options to create one: